Alipsa/journo/viewer/readme.md

 # Journo Viewer

 The Journo Viewer is a javafx application simplifying the workflow of creating Freemarker Templates that are rendered into a PDF using Journo.
-It requires a JDK version 17 or higher with JavaFx included (such as the [Bellsoft full distribution](https://bell-sw.com/pages/downloads/#jdk-17-lts)) for both compilation and running.

 ## Installing and Running journo via maven
 A simple way to run Journo, provided you have maven and java >= 21 installed, is to do the following